MosesSupposes/Purescript-By-Example/text/chapter11.md

 ## Handling Command Line Options

 The final piece of the application is responsible for parsing command line options and creating the `GameEnvironment` configuration record.
-For this, we use the `purescript-yargs` package.
+For this, we use the `yargs` package.

-`purescript-yargs` is an example of _applicative command line option parsing_.
+`yargs` is an example of _applicative command line option parsing_.
 Recall that an applicative functor allows us to lift functions of arbitrary arity over a type constructor representing some type of side-effect.
-In the case of the `purescript-yargs` package, the functor we are interested in is the `Y` functor, which adds the side-effect of reading from command line options.
+In the case of the `yargs` package, the functor we are interested in is the `Y` functor, which adds the side-effect of reading from command line options.
 It provides the following handler:

 ```haskell
 runY :: forall a.
 YargsSetup -> Y (Effect a) -> Effect a